Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Since your Amazon account is connected to your device, adding the below services to your account automatically sets them up on the Echo, too.

-If you’re a Prime member, one of the many benefits available to you is Prime Music.
+One of the many Amazon Prime benefits is Prime Music.
 This is a limited music streaming service that includes Alexa music stations and around two million songs.
 That number pales in comparison to the 30 million that Spotify offers, but Prime Music is still worth a look.